nus-cs2103/website-base/admin/appendixC-faq.md

 ### Why aren't we allowed to build a new product from scratch?

 There are many reasons.
 One of them is that most of you will be working with existing software in your first few years of the career while hardly any school projects train you to work with existing code bases.
-We decided to bite the bullet and use CS2103/T to train you to work in existing code bases.
+We decided to bite the bullet and use {{ module }}/T to train you to work in existing code bases.

 </div>

 <div id="admin-faq-cs2101Differences">

-### Why submission requirements differ between CS2103T and CS2101?
+### Why submission requirements differ between {{ module }}T and CS2101?

 <img src="{{baseUrl}}/admin/images/Submission requirements differ.png" width="300"/>

 They do, and they should.

-CS2103T communication requirements are limited to a very narrow scope (i.e., communicate about the product to users and developers).
+{{ module }}T communication requirements are limited to a very narrow scope (i.e., communicate about the product to users and developers).
 CS2101 aims to teach you technical communication in a much wider context.
 While you may be able to reuse some of the stuff across the two modules, submissions are not intended to be exactly the same.

 </div>